-ARM Cortex-M Audio SoC based on the Cortex-M0 core, including microprocessors designed for voice and audio applications which require audio recording and playback.
+ARM Cortex-M Audio SoC group, based on the Cortex-M0 core, includes microprocessors designed for voice and audio applications which require audio recording and playback.
 This group consists of two series:

 - AUI Enablers Series - voice devices for a record / playback of voice and audio signals in/from an internal Flash memory or an external SPI Flash.
 They can run up to 50 MHz and are equipped with 145 KB Flash memory, microphone preamplifier, 16-bit ADC,

 many interfaces, like UART, SPI, I2C and I2S and can realize 2/3/4/5-bit ADPCM and 8/16-bit PCM compression algorithms.
 They enable designers to develop complicated algorithms such as voice recognition or